- Home

 Follow-up appointments

-After treatment for early kidney cancer, you will need regular check-ups to monitor your health, manage any long-term side effects and check that the cancer hasn’t come back or spread.
+After treatment for early kidney cancer, you will have regular appointments to monitor your health, manage any long-term side effects and check that the cancer hasn’t come back or spread.
 During these check-ups, you will usually have a physical examination and you may have ultrasounds, CT scans or blood tests.
 Your doctor will talk to you about the follow-up schedule, which will depend on the risk of the cancer coming back.

 If you have advanced kidney cancer, you will have appointments with your treatment team on an ongoing basis.